Danilo-Araujo-Silva/palindrome-tdd-bdd-example/README.md

 # Shaw and Partners Challenge 2

+This project is a simple application to test if a word, phrase or number is palindrome.

 This project is created from a ejected version of the facebook [create-react-app](https://github.com/facebookincubator/create-react-app) project and is integrated with [html5-boilerplate](https://github.com/h5bp/html5-boilerplate)